cabintech/FXCoreMP/README.md

 use the same generated label names (e.g. another macro could define a label `sub_ok_${:unique}` and it would not create any conflict with the macro above).

+Also note the use of the `<=>` input/output indicator on the first argument which helps make it clear that the delayMR is read by the macro, and also written by the macro.
+The second argument is noted as an input and is not written.
+The last argument is a temp working register and is noted as an output because its value will be altered by the macro.

 ### ${:sourcefile}
 This substitutes the name of the source file where this macro definition was created.
 This is only the file name and does not include the path.